-ALTER INDEX EMP_I4 NOPARALLEL;
+ALTER INDEX EMP_14 NOPARALLEL;

 Increasing the DOP on an existing object is a sign that you already have a performance issue for queries accessing tables within your database.
-Monitoring parallelism performance is a key factor in knowing if the DOP set for an object or set of objects is appropriate.
-Examine data in the V\$PQ_TQSTAT to assist in determining the DOP that has been used, or V\$SYSSTAT to assist in the extent that parallelism is being used on your database.
+Monitoring parallelism performance is a key factor in knowing whether the DOP set for an object or set of objects is appropriate.
+Examine data in V\$PQ_TQSTAT to assist in determining the DOP that has been used, or examine data in V\$SYSSTAT to assist in determining the extent that parallelism is being used on your database.
 Refer to Recipe 15-12 for some examples of using these data dictionary views.